geogkary/breeze/README.md

 #### Handling requests:

-Breeze handles your API in a linear manner, making appropriate checks during the request.
+Breeze handles your API in a linear manner, making all the appropriate checks.
 If your API is configured properly and your version is accessible to the request, Breeze will perform the following actions:

 1. Collect POST & GET data accepted by your API
 2. Call the `API::init()` method and pass the data